serai-dex/serai-dex.github.io/_posts/2025-09-26-dkg-evrf-security-proofs.md

 [implemented our protocol in Rust]( https://github.com/serai-dex/serai/tree/next/crypto/dkg/evrf ), published under the MIT license.
-While our implementation has yet to be audited, it builds upon the `generalized-bulletproofs`, `generalized-bulletproofs-ec-gadgets` libraries for Bulletproofs and efficient elliptic curve cryptography within them.
+While our implementation has yet to be audited, it builds upon the generalized-bulletproofs, generalized-bulletproofs-ec-gadgets libraries for Bulletproofs and efficient elliptic curve cryptography within them.
 These were audited by the Monero project for usage within their upcoming FCMP++ hard fork.
 This provides a strong base for them, helping ensure its foundation.